 Toronto, ON M5A 1J2

-Although Nightswimming does not accept or read unsolicited manuscripts, there are several ways you can introduce us to your work:
+Although Nightswimming does not accept or read unsolicited manuscripts, we are always open to meeting and talking about new work and to exploring dramaturgy with artists.
+There are several ways you can introduce us to your work:

 – invite Gloria and Brian by email to your readings, presentations, performances, and productions;